data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ### Convert data types

 The values in the `total` column represent the number of students from a specific year, state, gender, and age group.
 We know from the `chr` under their variable names that R is treating these values like characters instead of numbers.
-While R does a decent job of treating numbers like numbers when needed, it's much safer to prepare the dataset by changing these character columns to number columns.
-We'll use `dplyr::mutate_at` to change the count columns.
+While R does a decent job of treating numbers like numbers when needed, it's much safer to prepare the dataset by changing these character columns to numeric columns.
+We'll use `dplyr::mutate` to change the count columns.

 ```r